 To begin with, to become a physician means you have to go to school for a long time.
 Countless studies have shown that the more education you achieve the more likely you are to avoid medical disabilities and live a long life.

 According to this 2011 report from the Centers for Disease Control (CDC), people did not finish high school gave up 9 years of life.
 Even those who may have attended college, but did not finish their degree, lost out on 5 years of life.

 If you did not go to college, or did not finish your degree, it is never too late.
 Most colleges offer night courses or online courses to help you get your degree.
 Spending the time now to get your degree may also help you to avoid Alzheimer’s Disease later in life.

 7. Calling in Life

-Surprising Factors Not Associated with Health and Longevity
+Surprising Factors Not Associated with Longevity in this Study

 Interestingly, there were certain factors not associated with health and longevity in physicians.
 The following were not shown to improve the health and longevity of physicians in the Physician’s Health Study:

 1. Social connection